RokLenarcic/clj-rest-client/README.md

 (defrest {"special" ... define 5% of endpoints here} :json-bodies false)
 ```

-Or simply find the minority cases and use the extras array to override the default:
+Or simply find the minority cases and use the extras map to override the default:

 ```clojure
 (defrest {"special" {"endpoint" {GET (get-file {:as :bytes})}}})